FoxUSA/Ka-tan/README.md

 ## FAQ

 ### I need a chat.
 Why don't you build one?
-Facetime, Hangouts, Skype, Duo, Allo ....
+Facetime, Hangouts, Skype, Duo, ....

 ### Why did you not implement cards